itsmarkodowd/CodeWars-Challanges/README.md

 # CodeWars-Challanges

-Collection of Challanges from CodeWars - codewars.com
+Collection of Challanges from CodeWars - http://www.codewars.com

+# Purpose

+Each challange completed with my answer, self-feedback and favourite answer by someone else is cataloged in its own folder